dotnet/csharplang/proposals/roles.md

 ### General

-The permitted modifiers are `partial`, `static`, `unsafe` and the accessibility modifiers `public` and `internal`.
+The permitted modifiers are `partial`, `unsafe` and the accessibility modifiers `public` and `internal`.
-An extension declaration must have a `static` modifier.
-If the declaration is partial, then at least one part must have the `static` modifier.
+Note that `static` is disallowed.
 The standard rules for modifiers apply (valid combination of access modifiers, no duplicates).
 The **role_underlying_type** type may not be `dynamic`, a pointer or an extension type.
 This declares a static class type.
 It inherits from type `object`.
 It has `internal` declared accessibility by default.
 TODO: attributes?
 TODO: emitted name?